 - 1. Make sure fresh water tank has necessary supply of water. - 2.
-BLACK diverter handle should be facing down as shown. - 3.
-BLUE diverter handle should be facing down as shown. - 4.
-WHITE diverter handle should be facing right as shown. - 5.
-RED diverter handle should be facing up as shown. - 6.
-GREEN diverter handle should be facing up as shown. - Push "PUMP" switch so that the light on switch is lit.
-Select pump switch located on inside of unit or on Nautilus Panel. - 8.
-Pump should now run and water should be available to all fixtures. - 9.
+Turn handles to "DRY CAMPING" position as shown. - BLUE diverter handle should be facing left. - WHITE diverter handle should be facing down. - GREEN diverter handle should be facing up

+3. Push "PUMP" switch to turn pump on.

+NOTE: LED indicator light below the pump switch will be lit if pump has power.

+- 4. Water should be available to all fixtures. - NOTE: The pump will run when a plumbing fixture is open. - 5.
 Make sure pump is turned off when not in use.